MAIN-12/MULTI-22/README.md

 - Implementation of a Shunt battery reader (never tested)
 - Optimization of the State Handeler Function.

+### Version 2.2.0:
+- Fixed bugs cousing inestabilities in the Conveyor State ahndeler.
+- Remove the Blyng Iot configurations.

 ### Version 2.1.1:
 - Fixed bugs cousing inestabilities in the Conveyor State ahndeler.
+- Remove the Blyng Iot configurations.

 ### Version 2.1.0:
 - Implementation of Breaking Routin functions.
 (Never implemented in the Real Conveyor)
 - Set up the pin Layout to work with the controller COntrolino Mini.

+### Version 2.0.5:
+- Multy Tread prosesor Set Up with RTOS.

+### Version 2.0.4:
+- Blynk Iot configuration bugs fix.

+### Version 2.0.3:
+- Blynk Iot Set Up.

 ### Version 2.0.3:
 - Ambient control variables Temp and Humidity lib install.
 (Never actually used.)